Eyhab333/firestore-db/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+- This project is a web application that allows users to create and manage tasks.
+It is built using React and Firebase, and includes features such as user authentication, email verification, and offline functionality through service workers.

+- To run this project locally, you will need to have Node.js and npm installed on your machine.
+Once you have cloned the repository, navigate to the project directory in your terminal and run the following command to install the necessary dependencies:

+npm install
+``

 ## Available Scripts